spacer.gif

 Utility - your invention must have a use, and it must achieve that use.
 For example, attempting to patent a perpetual motion machine will result in a rejected patent.
 Also, the invention's use must be lawful at least somewhere in the United States.

 Non-obviousness - your invention must be an extension over other prior existing inventions.
 When a patent is alleged to be obvious, certain facts must be determined: (1) the scope and content of the prior art (that is, other prior existing inventions), (2) the differences between the claimed invention and the prior art, (3) the level of ordinary skill in the art (that is, what a fictitious "average specialist" would know), and (4) objective evidence of non-obviousness such as commercial success, long-felt but unsolved need, failure of others to create the invention, copying the invention, and unexpected results which ended up as the invention.
 Greenwood v.
 Haitori Seiko Co., 900 F.2d 238 (Fed.
 Cir.
 1990).
-Courts then use these facts to consider two factors of obviousness: (1) whether the prior art would have suggested to those of ordinary skill in the art that they should make the claimed composition or device, or carry out the claimed process, and (2) whether the prior art would also have revealed that in so making or carrying out, those of ordinary skill would have a reasonable expectation of success.
-In re Vaeck, 947 F.2d 488 (Fed.
-Cir.
-1991).
+Courts then use these facts to determine whether the invention was obvious or not.

-Enablement - There are three basic parts to enabling an invention: written description, best mode and definiteness.
+Section 112 - There are four basic parts to meeting the Section 112 requirements: enablement, written description, best mode and definiteness.

 Written description - you must include a written description that is sufficient to describe what you have created and allow a person of ordinary skill in the art to make the invention.
 You cannot claim anything beyond what you have discovered, but you are not necessarily limited to claiming only those inventions which you have tested.